-EPas guarantee Bilsev
+EPas guarantee Akbank

-EPas has provided a guarantee and certain other undertakings to Akbank (Turkey) in connection with USD 141,000 thousand loan to Bilsev for the construction of the Karakurt dam and related HPP.
-As of 31 December 2019, USD 133,821 thousand was drawn under this facility.
+EPas has provided a guarantee and certain other undertakings to Akbank (Turkey) in connection with USD 141,000 thousand loan to the company Bilsev for the construction of the Karakurt dam and related HPP.
+As of 31 December 2019, USD 133,821 thousand was drawn under this facility.,

 On 18 February 2019, EPas signed Amended Finance Documents with respect to this facility.
-According to Amended Finance Documents, the total amount that may be claimed under the EPas guarantee is limited to USD 50,000 thousand.
+According to Amended Finance Documents, the total amount that may be claimed under the EPas guarantee is limited to the amount of USD 50,000 thousand.

-EPas guarantee LE
+EPas guarantee club of banks